 In the post below, we’ll show you how to create a GDPR consent form with Getsitecontrol and make your email capturing popups GDPR-friendly.

 Getsitecontrol allows you to add a custom consent message box just like the one illustrated above.
-When you make it mandatory to check, your website visitors will only be able to submit their details after they have confirmed they agree to your processing of their data.
+When you make that checkbox required, your website visitors will only be able to submit their details after they have confirmed they agree to your processing of their data.

 Naturally, the materials below are for informational purposes only, and we won’t be able to provide any legal advice.